Please confirm topic selection

 • spinal epidural hematoma

-• may be spontaneous with aggressive DVT prophylaxis
+• may occur spontaneously with high-dose DVT prophylaxis

 • spinal cord tumors